observablehq/inputs/README.md

 * *locale* - the current locale; defaults to English.
 * *format* - a function to show the number of results.
 * *spellcheck* - whether to activate the browser’s spell-checker.
+* *autocomplete* - the [autocomplete](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/autocomplete) attribute, as text or boolean (true for on, false for off).
+* *autocapitalize* - the [autocapitalize](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/autocapitalize) attribute, as text or boolean (true for on, false for off).
 * *filter* - the filter factory: a function that receives the query and returns a filter.
 * *width* - the width of the input (not including the label).
 * *datalist* - an iterable of suggested values.